-Currently doing a 1-year internship as a Technical Level Designer at Ubisoft Massive Entertainment
+Currently working as a Junior Technical Level Designer at Ubisoft Massive Entertainment

 Visit on a computer for the best experience